GPT-5.2 ProBatch 2

 That’s the engine.

-If you want, next I can do something even more “formal” in the symmetry sense: treat the whole thing like a group action on hypothesis spaces (operators acting on H and R), and show which operators are “generators” vs “derived,” and how “phase” and “level-split” behave like gauge choices.
+If you want, next I can do something even more “formal” in the symmetry sense: treat the whole thing like a group action on spaces ( acting on H and R), and show which are “generators” vs “derived,” and how “phase” and “” behave like gauge choices.
 That would be the most abstract version—almost a mathematical caricature of his style.